Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 | Remediate the condition | Passed |
 | Verify the resulting compliance state | Passed |

-### Test 1 – Enroll a Windows device in Intune
-...

-### Test 2 – Verify that enrolled devices appear in the Intune admin center
-...

 ### Test 3 – Create and deploy a Configuration Profile
 ...